albertkawmi/albertkawmi.github.io/_posts/2016-12-28-jekyll-with-github-pages-mac-osx.md

     - github
 ---

 Jekyll is a static site generator that's deeply integrated with Github Pages.
-I had to jump through some hoops to get it working on Mac, so here are the hoops...
+I had to jump through some hoops to get it working on Mac...

 I installed to /usr/local/bin because it's already in my .bash_profile `$PATH`: